Join the

 This new series of essays was developed to introduce novel topics on strategic issues to the community.
 In addition to inspiring multi- and interdisciplinary conversations, the objective of the series is to generate substantive feedback for authors who may wish to develop their ideas further.

-We invite you to join the conversation by reading her essays and sharing your comments with us at info@andrewmarshallfoundation.org.
+We invite you to join the conversation by reading these essays and sharing your comments with us at info@andrewmarshallfoundation.org.

 Harms the Mission